hharnisc/hypercwd/README.md

 ## Installation

 Go to ~/.hyper_plugins
-Run npm install -save hyper
+Run npm install -save hypercwd
 Edit ~/.hyper.js and add 'hypercwd' to the plugins list